- PTA Resources - Ohio

 Below are listings of all the schools we could find that offer physical therapy assisting (or related) programs.
 Simply browse the listings and click on one of the buttons to get more information about the specific program to see if it's right for you.

-Steps to Becoming a Physical Therapy Assistant in Ohio
+Physical Therapy Assistant in Ohio

 - Enroll in an accredited physical therapist assistant program.